ibm-cloud-docs/ContinuousDelivery/pipeline_custom_docker_images.md

 The pipeline base image might not support all of your build's requirements.
 For example, you might need more fine-grained control over the versions of node, java, or other tools.
 You can address this issue by including a first step in your pipeline jobs that installs a series of new packages and carefully configures environment variables, such as `PATH`, to set up your environment.
 However, a better approach is to use the pipeline's support for running a "Custom Docker Image" as the basis for your job.

+Custom Docker image support in the pipeline is used only to provide an image that a specific pipeline job uses while it is running.
+For example, you can provide an image that contains custom tools that are required by the script that the job runs.
+After the job completes, the container that it was running in is torn down.
+{: important}

 Whether you are using a Build, Test, or Deploy job type, you can select a Custom Docker Image subtype to provide the Docker image name to use and specify the script to run.
 For example, use the following options to run a Build job with Maven 3.5.3 and IBM Java: